-The "fair use" scenario entails use of videos for classroom instruction.
-Section 110(1) of the copyright code provides that videos may be shown for educational purposes assuming the following six conditions are met:
+This scenario entails performing or displaying copyrighted works, including videos, for in-person classroom instruction.
+Section 110(1) of the copyright code provides that videos may be shown for educational purposes assuming the following conditions are met:

-- Must be in a place devoted to instruction.
+- It takes place in a classroom or "similar place devoted to instruction"

 A public performance is generally defined as "a non-theatrical performance of a program, without charge, outside the home to a gathering of people other than family members and/or acquaintances.
 These gatherings are normally found in locations such as schools, libraries, and religious and civic institutions.
 Public performance rights also include closed-circuit transmission within a single building or on a single, geographically unified campus."